BenjaVR/node-typescript-boilerplate/README.md

 This project uses [NPM workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).

-To run npm commands in specific projects (e.g., installing a new dependency), use the `-w <workspace>` suffix in your npm command.
+To run npm commands in a specific workspace/package (e.g., installing a new dependency), use the `-w <workspace>` suffix in your npm command.
 Example: `npm install react -w packages/web`.